 University Honors Program

-The William Allen White School of Journalism and Mass Communications offers 3 tracks leading to the Master of Science in journalism – a scholarly thesis-based Mass Communications track in Lawrence, including a joint M.S.J.-J.D. option, a professional Integrated Marketing Communications track at KU’s suburban Kansas City Edwards Campus, and an online Digital Content Strategy program – and a Ph.D. in Journalism and Mass Communications in Lawrence.
+The William Allen White School of Journalism and Mass Communications offers 2 tracks leading to the Master of Science in journalism – a scholarly thesis-based Mass Communications track in Lawrence, including a joint M.S.J.-J.D. option, and a professional Marketing Communications track at KU’s suburban Kansas City Edwards Campus – and a Ph.D. in Journalism and Mass Communications in Lawrence.

 The Lawrence-based Mass Communications program focuses on deeper, theoretical understanding of the professions of the media.
 The student must complete 37 graduate credit hours with at least a B (3.0) average.
 A student completes a thesis and passes a general examination of his/her thesis.

-The Integrated Marketing Communications course of study trains professional communicators to find solutions for business problems and to explore strategic marketing from a managerial perspective.
-It emphasizes the integration of research, ethics, writing, creativity, innovation, technology, branding, social media, sales and leadership.
-The curriculum is an advanced series of courses offered to students who show an aptitude for strategic thinking and have professional experience in marketing communications or other media-related fields.
+The Marketing Communications course of study trains professional communicators to find solutions for business problems and to explore strategic marketing from a managerial perspective.
+It emphasizes the integration of research, ethics, writing, creativity, innovation, technology, branding, sales and leadership.
+The curriculum is an advanced series of courses offered to students who show an aptitude for strategic thinking and have a minimum of 2 years of professional experience in marketing communications or other media-related fields.
 It is offered on the KU Edwards Campus in Overland Park and is designed for part-time, evening study to accommodate working professionals, while maintaining the same standards of academic excellence found in full-time graduate programs on the Lawrence campus.